Zelgadis87/rule-reactor/README.md

 # Notes

-v0.0.2 Salience ordering is not working for the agenda.
+v0.0.5 Salience ordering is not working for the agenda.

 # Updates (reverse chronological order)

 Currently ALPHA

+2016-03-17 v0.0.5 Further optimization of crossproduct.

 2016-03-16 v0.0.4 Further optimization.